-You'll want to focus on mattresses that provide the ultimate comfort to sleep without feeling pain.
+You'll want to focus on mattresses that provide the ultimate comfort to sleep without feeling ache.
 Having plush covers and that soft texture is all I need, while it stays firm.

-Also, I recommend that you get a mattress that's made of both cooling and hypoallergenic materials.
-This will help to prevent allergies and to keep your body cool the entire night.
+Also, you should get a mattress that's made of both cooling and hypoallergenic materials.
+This will help to prevent allergies and to keep your body cool.

 One problem I had sleeping in an RV is that I kept waking up to stiff necks and back pain!
-It's why I now like best RV mattress made of memory foam or latex, which offer the cradling comfort that relieves pressure from my back and neck.
+It's why I now like RV mattress made of memory foam or latex, which offer the cradling comfort that relief pressure from my back and neck.

 Budget and Warranty